wethod/learning-center-source/content/finance/index.md

 ### How to insert a new expense

+0. Head to Projects > Wallet > Expenses
 1. Click button _New Expense_ and a sidebar will open.
 2. Insert the name of the project linked with your expense.
 3. Choose the [category of expense]({{< relref "finance/index.md#set-categories-of-expenses" >}}) from the list.